 My goal was to find the town gazebo and the building where Luke’s Diner was filmed.
 I pulled out my phone to look up their locations: The building standing in for Luke’s Diner was on 156 Main Street, while the gazebo was further down the street.

-My cousin pulled over in the parking lot of what looked like a church but turned out to be a TV and Stereo store.
+My cousin pulled over in the parking lot of what looked like a church, but turned out to be a TV and Stereo store.
 Oddly enough, there was an actual church two blocks down, which looked exactly like this one.
 We walked towards Main Street and that’s when the 7 degree weather hit me and I began losing feeling in my hands and toes.
-We passed a cute little dress boutique called Paris Fashions and, to my disappointment, this quaint little shop that turned out to be a Spanx store.
+We passed a cute little dress boutique called Paris Fashions and this quaint little shop, which turned out to be a Spanx store.
 What is a Spanx store doing in Stars Hollow?!?!
 Talk about ruining the facade.

-When we couldn’t find any buildings resembling Luke’s Diner, we walked into the Old Firehall Confectionery (Hello Taylor Doose!) and decided to ask for help.
+When we couldn’t find any buildings resembling Luke’s Diner, we walked into the Old Firehall Confectionery (Hello Taylor Doose!) to ask for help.

-I felt a little stupid, pulling out my phone and showing the very nice cashier the building I was looking for.
+I felt slightly stupid, pulling out my phone and showing the very nice cashier the building I was looking for.
 She said we’d passed it and told me it was two or three buildings down.
 We followed her instructions and ended up at the Tucci Armadio Ladies Boutique, which looked similar to Luke’s Diner.
-Later, I found out I got it wrong once again – the Paris Fashions Dress boutique next door was actually the filming location of Luke’s Diner, not Tucci Armadio.
+Later, I found out I got it wrong once again.
+The Paris Fashions Dress boutique next door was actually the filming location of Luke’s Diner, not Tucci Armadio.

 We walked around a bit more and passed yet another corporate place – Starbucks!
 That would not fly with Taylor Doose.
 Or Lorelai.
 But then again, Luke’s Diner isn’t around anymore so where else is a girl supposed to get her coffee fix?
 (Sorry if this is all a little too inside baseball – you really need to watch the show to know what I’m talking about).